Visualizing Results in Generative Design

 After running a generative process, the results will be displayed in the Explore Outcomes dialog in both geometric form and through a series of charts or tables.
 All of the resulting views are connected and selecting an option in one view will highlight it in the other displays.

-The design grid shows each option as a 3D geometrical thumbnail that can be individually rotated, zoomed and panned to explore the design in more detail.
+The grid view shows each option as a 3D geometrical thumbnail that can be individually rotated, zoomed, and panned to explore the design in more detail.

 The order of the thumbnails can be sorted based on the inputs or outputs of the Dynamo script, with a toggle for both ascending and descending values.

-The design table replaces the design grid.
-If chosen, it lists each option in a table form with each column representing the values for the inputs and outputs.
+The list view is another option for viewing outcomes.
+When chosen, it lists each option in a table, with each column representing the values for the inputs and outputs.

-Selecting a circle from the graph space will also highlight the chosen option in the design grid or design table.
+Selecting a circle from the graph space will also highlight the chosen option in grid or list view.
+This graph can be filtered by clicking and dragging on each axis.

 The graph can be filtered by dragging the selection on each vertical axis.